• Skip to primary navigation

 When the rain continues, don’t despair!
 The Qualicum Foods Cafe serves hot coffee and delicious sandwiches.

 There is WiFi and sockets to charge your devices.
 What more could you wish for?
-Besides a blue sky that is;-).
+Blue skies aside;-).

 The upside of rainy days is all that rain makes for thundering waterfalls and the Englishman River Falls definitely falls (no pun intended;-) into that category.